polsommer/stationapiv2.2/README.md

 > directories explicit and avoids the common
 > `CMake Error: The source directory "/home/swg" does not appear to contain
 > CMakeLists.txt` message that appears when CMake is pointed at the wrong path.

+This sequence leaves a ready-to-run layout in `/home/swg/chat` with the `stationchat` executable under `bin/` and configuration files under `etc/stationapi/`.

 ### Option B – `ant compile_chat` (legacy-compatible wrapper)